redsnapper8t8/pyvarnish/README.rst

 * SSH_CONFIG needs to refer to your .ssh/config file
 * CARBON_SERVER and CARBON_PORT should refer to your graphite server.

+On each of your Varnish servers:
-Then create a script that runs from crontab to run parse_stats.py
+Create a script that runs from crontab to run parse_stats.py